-What is Asbestos?Find out about asbestos, what is is and why it is a hazardous material.
+What is asbestos?Find out about asbestos, what it is, and why it is such a hazardous material.

 What you need to know about Asbestos

-Asbestos is the common name for a variety of naturally occurring silicate minerals that are fibrous in structure.
-This mineral occurs in many parts of the world, the main sites of commercial asbestos mining and production are; Canada, the Soviet Union and Southern Africa.
-Asbestos containing rock is crushed and milled at the mining site to produce raw asbestos of various grades.
+Asbestos is the common name for a variety of naturally-occurring silicate minerals that are fibrous in structure.
+These minerals occur in many parts of the world – the main areas of commercial asbestos mining and production are in Canada, the Soviet Union and Southern Africa.

-Asbestos fibre is mechanically strong and highly resistant to heat and chemical attack.
-Because of its fibrous nature asbestos fibre can be woven into fabrics and used as reinforcement for cement and plastics.
+Asbestos fibre is mechanically strong, and highly-resistant to heat and chemical attack.
+Due to its fibrous nature, asbestos can be woven into fabrics and used as reinforcement for cement and plastics.

-There are six types of asbestos which fall into two category’s of fibre type.
-The two asbestos fibre types are Serpentine (curly, wavy fibres) and Amphibole (needle like fibres).
+There are six types of asbestos which fall into two fibre categories.
+The two asbestos fibre categories are: Serpentine (curly, wavy fibres) and Amphibole (needle-like fibres).

-Of the six types of asbestos the three most commercially utilised are, Chrysotile (White Asbestos – Serpentine), Amosite (Brown Asbestos – Amphibole) and Crocidolite (Blue Asbestos – Amphibole).
+Of the six types of asbestos, the three most commercially-used are: Chrysotile (White Asbestos – Serpentine), Amosite (Brown Asbestos – Amphibole) and Crocidolite (Blue Asbestos – Amphibole).

-The other three types of asbestos are amphibole fibre types and are far less common.
+The other three types of asbestos are all Amphibole fibre types, and are far less common.
 These are; Anthophylite Asbestos, Tremolite Asbestos and Actinolite Asbestos.

-Asbestos strands can be split into smaller and thinner fibres during disturbance.
+Asbestos strands can be split into smaller, thinner fibres if disturbed.
 Asbestos mined ore will initially divide into visible strands, fibre bundles, and individual fibres.

-This splitting can continue on to minute levels of microscopic size.
-This process is unique to asbestos and is why airborne asbestos is such a problem.
+This splitting can continue to minute levels of microscopic size.
+This process is unique to asbestos, and explains why airborne asbestos is such a problem.

-Asbestos fibres can become so small that they remain airborne longer and pass undetected by the respiratory dust defences.
+Asbestos fibres can become so small that they remain airborne longer, and pass undetected by human respiratory dust defences.